vinaya-class/vinaya-class.github.io/src/13-money.md

 There is no allowance for 'wording things right' (*kappiya-vohāra*).

-A bhikkhu may not instruct a steward to sell something or invest money for profit.
+A bhikkhu may advise a steward to sell some items and purchase others, but **may not** instruct them to sell something or invest money for profit.
+A bhikkhu may give instruction to order things for the monastery.

 ## NP 20, Trade